AGLakhowal/Gamma-Permit-Package/README.md

 ## Standards and Regulatory Relevance

-This package is intended to support work across government, standards, and industry environments, including:
+This package supports the adoption and integration of deterministic runtime governance across government, industry, and standards ecosystems, including:

-• NIST AI RMF Alignment: Gamma directly supports the “Govern” and “Manage” functions of the NIST AI Risk Management Framework by enforcing runtime execution and adaptation authorization, enabling real-time policy compliance, risk control, and per-action audit evidence.
+• Alignment with the NIST AI Risk Management Framework (AI RMF), directly supporting the “Govern” and “Manage” functions through runtime execution and adaptation authorization, real-time risk control, and per-action audit evidence
-• public-sector AI governance and procurement
+• Public-sector AI governance, procurement, and regulatory compliance initiatives
-• NIST AI RMF profiling and risk control mapping
+• NIST AI RMF profiling, risk assessment, and control implementation
-• ISO/IEC 42001-oriented management system implementation
+• Integration with ISO/IEC 42001-aligned AI management systems
-• UL 4600-style safety case development for autonomous systems
+• Safety assurance and certification workflows for autonomous and safety-critical systems (e.g., UL 4600)
-• IEEE standards development discussions
+• Contributions to IEEE standards development and working group activities
-• BSI PAS-style national standardization efforts
+• National and international standardization programs (e.g., BSI PAS)
-• conformity assessment and certification program design
+• Conformity assessment, certification program design, and audit frameworks

-These materials are provided to help organizations evaluate whether Gamma-style runtime governance can be integrated into existing assurance, audit, and safety frameworks.
+These materials are intended to help organizations evaluate and integrate deterministic runtime governance into existing assurance, compliance, and safety-critical system architectures.

 ---